withcenter/fireflow/README.md

 ## Category

+- Admin can create, update or delete the categories.
+- Managing the categories is just as simple as creating, updating and deleting documents.
+  - To create a category, add a document under `/categories` folder with `category` and `title` fields.
+  - To update a category, just update it.
+  - To delete a category, just delete it.

 ### Category Logic

 - Fireflow creates its category document with the document id as the category itself.
 For instance, if the category is `qna`, the document path will be `/categories/qna`.
 The is because